palasthotel/grid/readme.txt

 = 1.7.1 =
  * templates in child theme support
  * grid/default-frontend.css support in child theme
+ * reusable boxes are rendered in sidebar like in grid

 = 1.7.0 =
  * added new actions grid_createGrid, grid_publishGrid, grid_destroyGrid, grid_cloneGrid, grid_createContainer